alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ###Fill in a document to move by-products within the EU

-This document is a signed list including:
+This commercial document is a signed list including:

 * a detailed description of the contents, including category, weight, volume and quantity
 * the date of transport